NanoComp/meep/doc/docs/Python_User_Interface.md

 ### Near-to-Far-Field Spectra

-Meep can compute a near-to-far-field transformation in the frequency domain as described in [Tutorial/Near-to-Far Field Spectra](Python_Tutorials/Near_to_Far_Field_Spectra.md): given the fields on a "near" bounding surface inside the computational cell, it can compute the fields arbitrarily far away using an analytical transformation, assuming that the "near" surface and the "far" region lie in a single homogeneous non-periodic 2d or 3d region.
-That is, in a simulation *surrounded by PML* that absorbs outgoing waves, the near-to-far-field feature can compute the fields outside the computational cell as if the outgoing waves had not been absorbed (i.e. in the fictitious infinite open volume).
+Meep can compute a near-to-far-field transformation in the frequency domain as described in [Tutorial/Near-to-Far Field Spectra](Python_Tutorials/Near_to_Far_Field_Spectra.md): given the fields on a "near" bounding surface inside the cell, it can compute the fields arbitrarily far away using an analytical transformation, assuming that the "near" surface and the "far" region lie in a single homogeneous non-periodic 2d or 3d region.
+That is, in a simulation *surrounded by PML* that absorbs outgoing waves, the near-to-far-field feature can compute the fields outside the cell as if the outgoing waves had not been absorbed (i.e. in the fictitious infinite open volume).
 Moreover, this operation is performed on the Fourier-transformed fields: like the flux and force spectra above, you specify a set of desired frequencies, Meep accumulates the Fourier transforms, and then Meep computes the fields at *each frequency* for the desired far-field points.

 This is based on the principle of equivalence: given the Fourier-transformed tangential fields on the "near" surface, Meep computes equivalent currents and convolves them with the analytical Green's functions in order to compute the fields at any desired point in the "far" region.
 For details, see Section 4.2.1 ("The Principle of Equivalence") in [Chapter 4](http://arxiv.org/abs/arXiv:1301.5366) ("Electromagnetic Wave Source Conditions") of the book [Advances in FDTD Computational Electrodynamics: Photonics and Nanotechnology](https://www.amazon.com/Advances-FDTD-Computational-Electrodynamics-Nanotechnology/dp/1608071707).